-The Sorek Stalactite Cave, also known as the “Avshalom Cave”; is one of many things to do in Israel’s hot summer.
-It is a stalactite cave located in the Judean Mountains, about three kilometers east of the city of Beit Shemesh, in the heart of a nature reserve on the western slopes of the Judean Mountains, near the Sorek River.
-Although the cave is not among the largest stalactite caves in the world, it is rich in a wide variety of stalactites and stalagmites.
+The Sorek Stalactite Cave, also known as the ‘Avshalom Cave’; is one of many things to do in Israel’s hot summer.
+It is a stalactite cave located in the Judean Mountains, about three kilometers east of Beit Shemesh, in the heart of a nature reserve on the western slopes of the Judean Mountains, near the Sorek River.
+Although the cave is not among the largest stalactite caves in the world, it is rich in various stalactites and stalagmites.

 The stalactites in the Sorek Cave began to form about five million years ago!
-As a result of the contact of water with carbon dioxide, a kind of acid is formed that dissolves the rock; and remnants of the limestone accumulate on the ceiling of the cave as they drip and harden – hence the stalactites.
-The solution reaches the ground and accumulates there in an upright pile – hence stalagmites.
+As a result of the contact of water with carbon dioxide, a kind of acid is created that dissolves the rock, and remnants of the limestone accumulate on the ceiling of the cave as they drip and harden – hence the stalactites.
+The solution reaches the ground and gets there in an upright pile – hence stalagmites.
 When the stalactites and stalagmites connect – pillars are formed.
 But the idea is that the cave is one of many things to do in Israel’s hot summer.

 Gan Hashlosha National Park

 Another great option is doing some ATV or Jeeping at the Golan Heights.
-During the tour, you can jump into natural springs that are abundant in the area.
-There various options for ATV’s operators.
-Please do get in touch and while we are private touring I can combine a nice couple of hours of ATV or a short Jeep ride with an opportunity to jump into the Jordan River.
+During the tour, you can jump into abundant natural springs.
+There are various options for ATV operators.
+Please get in touch, and while we are private touring, I can combine a lovely couple of hours of ATV or a short Jeep ride with an opportunity to jump into the Jordan River.

 Take a Dip In the Cool Dan River

 Another one of the many things to do in Israel’s hot summer is jump in one of the sources of the Jordan River.
-In other words the Dan River.
-It’s cold in a hot summer like Israel it will for sure cool you off.
-The best way is to go to Kibbutz Dan, it’s free.
-Then just find a place to park as close as you can to the stream and there you go.
-The big plus that usually there aren’t lots of people especially if it’s in the middle of the week.
+In other words, the Dan River.
+It’s cold in a hot summer like Israel.
+It will for sure cool you off.
+The best way is to go to Kibbutz Dan; it’s free.
+Then find a place to park as close as possible to the stream, and there you go.
+The big plus is that usually there aren’t lots of people, especially if it’s in the middle of the week.